Frequently Asked Questions About Apeks CO2 Extraction Systems

 How do I pay for a system?

-Wire transfer, cashier’s check or company check can be deposited to our Wells Fargo Bank Account or sent directly to us.
+Wire transfer, cashier’s check or company check can be deposited to our bank account or sent directly to us.
 ALL OTHER FORMS OF PAYMENT MAY BE ASSESSED A 3% HANDLING FEE.

 Do you rent systems?